Limited fans now allowed for indoor high school events in MN

 “School-based activities and athletics are an incredible experience for our students and we are excited that a limited number of family members will now be able to share in the experience of indoor activities, games and contests; we appreciate all that our member schools are doing in managing the academics and activities in this pandemic,” MSHSL Executive Director Erich Martens said in a statement.

-Prior to the new guidance, no spectators were allowed for any indoor events, while outdoor sporting events like football were limited to 250 spectators.
+Prior to the new guidance, no spectators were allowed for any indoor events.

 The new spectator guidance comes as athletes are returning to competition, after the MSHSL board reversed an earlier decision to postpone the football and volleyball seasons until spring.